stemid/siptrack-contrib/objectsearch/README.md

 # Objectsearch

-Searches all objects in Siptrack recursively for an attribute and its value.
+Searches all objects in [Siptrack](https://github.com/sii/siptrackweb) recursively for an attribute and its value.
+Siptrack by default only indexes a few attributes so this tool enables you to slowly search for any attribute value.

 The attribute value argument takes wildcards like [fname](https://docs.python.org/2/library/fnmatch.html).